-Council's age profile provides an indication of the number of employees likely to retire in the next five to ten years, which will inform the development of strategies for both attracting and retaining younger workers (e.g. graduate recruitment and career path development) and attracting older workers (e.g. flexible work options, reducing physical demands).
+Council's age profile provides an indication of the number of employees likely to retire in the next five to ten years, which will inform the development of strategies for attracting younger workers, (e.g. graduate recruitment and career path development) and retaining older workers (e.g. flexible work options, reducing physical demands).
 Job redesign and technological innovation will also assist in ensuring the ongoing delivery of services to the community within the constraints of an ageing workforce.